innovationOUtside/ouseful-ai-magics/README.md

 `%llm_connect llama-2-7b-chat` (default)
 `%llm_connect ggml-replit-code-v1-3b`

 If the model is not available it will be automatically downloaded.
+You can run the command line command `llm models list` to list the available models.

 Use the `sdkit` package to generate Stable Diffusion models: